JacquelineGomez06/edu_analysis/README.md

 # edu-analysis

-[a quick description of your intent & project goal]
+a quick anaylis of US state edu data

 ## states_all.csv